 |Program fee / each additional year||$950||$0 (GEC does not charge a program fee.)|

-Program fee includes the following
+The program fee includes the following

-Other Application and Pre-departure Expenses
+Other Application and Pre-departure Expenses;

 *** First-year of insurance collected at the time of initial visa approval and before arrival in the U.S.